PundiAI/pundi-docs/pundi-aifx/fxcore-tutorials/fxcored-commands-documentation.md

 You'll need an account with a private and public key pair (a.k.a. `sk, pk` respectively) to be able to receive funds, send txs, bond tx, etc.

 To generate an old _secp256k1_ key, follow this [guide](account-migration-guide.md#2.-prepare-the-0x-prefix-address-account-ethereum-format-address).
-New eth\_secp256k1 will be the default key generation scheme when f(x)Core becomes EVM compatible.
+New eth\_secp256k1 will be the default key generation scheme when Pundi AIFX becomes EVM compatible.

 To generate a new eth\__secp256k1_ key: